 Who Should Create an LLC?

-Anyone considering renting out a property should consider an LLC structure as it will offer much of the same protection as a corporation.
+Anyone considering renting out a property should consider an LLC structure, as it offers much of the same protection as a corporation.

 There are over 3.6 million eviction cases filed in the U.S. every year, not to mention cases of discrimination, warranty of habitability, personal injury, and more.
 So, there is a real chance you could experience a lawsuit in your lifetime.
 Without an LLC, you are putting your personal property (houses, cars, cash) on the line.